farlee2121/MarkNotes/duck/2023-05-08-metadata-selection.md

 PROBLEM: if I support writing, then I also need to validate path segments.
 They can't contain any chars invalid in a json key
+- I suppose I can just let it error if/when they try to serialize it

 More test cases to consider
 - support array indexing
+  - trySet succeeds if a valid array index is specified at expected portion of selector
 - clobber
-  - fails if the path selector is invalid
+  - fails if the path selector is invalid?
 - trySet (non-clobbering)
-  - sets if intermediate values are all of expected type (array or complex depending on selector)
-  - doesn't set if any intermediate types would be overwritten
-  - can set at root level
-  - can set at any level
-  - fails if the selector is invalid
+  - fails if the selector is invalid?